Hsing Yun: Illness and death

 On 26 December 2011, Hsing Yun suffered a minor ischemic stroke, his second in that year.
 In his older years Hsing Yun began suffering from numerous health issues, including diabetes and near blindness.

 Hsing Yun died at his residence in Fo Guang Shan monastery on the afternoon of 5 February 2023, after years of unstable health.
-He was 95 (97 according to East Asian age reckoning), having spent 85 years of his life as a monastic.
-The announcement of his death was delayed in order for his worldwide branch temples to finish celebrating ceremonies on the Lantern Festival, the last day of the Lunar New Year celebration.
-Per his wishes, he requested to be returned to Fo Guang Shan where he could die peacefully.
-He had also requested that no extravagant funeral arrangements be made, eschewing the traditional 49 day mourning period down to seven days.
+He was 95 (97 according to East Asian age reckoning), and had spent 85 years of his life as a monastic.

-On the early morning of 6 February, the news of Hsing Yun’s death was announced in the Great Hero Hall by Venerable Hsin Bau.
-Shortly after the formal announcement, Hsing Yun’s body was placed in a seated position inside a dome-like container in the shape of the Parinirvana Stupa in Kushinagar, India.
-His body was placed upon a dais inside the Cloud Dwelling Building where he laid in state for seven days.
-During this time, monastics, lay followers, and dignitaries paid their respects.
+The next day his body was placed in a seated position inside a dome-like container in the shape of the Parinirvana Stupa in Kushinagar, India.
+His body was placed upon a dais inside the Cloud Dwelling Building where he lay in state for seven days while visitors paid their respects.

-Hsing Yun’s funeral was held on 13 February, with President Tsai Ing-wen, Premier Chen Chien-jen, KMT chairman Eric Chu, and Kaohsiung mayor Chen Chi-mai in attendance.
+Hsing Yun's funeral was held on 13 February, with President Tsai Ing-wen, Premier Chen Chien-jen, KMT chairman Eric Chu, and Kaohsiung mayor Chen Chi-mai in attendance.
 His remains were cremated at Daxian Temple in nearby Tainan, Baihe District.
-His urn was returned to Fo Guang Shan’s Longevity Memorial Park the same evening.
-Several colorful sarira pearls were reported to have been found among Hsing Yun’s remains following his cremation.
+His urn was returned to Fo Guang Shan's Longevity Memorial Park the same evening.
+His ashes were interred inside the Patriarch's Shrine nearby the Fo Guang Shan monastery campus.